pranavmappoli/bankist/README.md

 # Bankist

-Bankist is a bank application website that can used to sign in different users account  and having somany features like send money, apply loan, close account with a beautiful interface.
+Bankist is a bank application website where user can sign in to their users account and having somany features like send money, apply loan, close account with a beautiful interface

 ######## user can sign using Dummy user profile